jadc/notes/chem/30ib/unit0.md

 *(For 3. and 4., make sure to account for pre-existing quantities of H & O)*

-5. Balance the charges by adding electrons like before.
+5. Balance the ~~net charges of the entire sides~~ by adding electrons like before.

 Everything beyond this point is not new.